Jalle19/vagrant-registry-generator/README.md

   vagrant-registry-generator [options] [--] <registryPath> <outputPath>

 Arguments:
   registryPath                 The path to the Vagrant registry (e.g. s3://my-bucket/my-prefix) outputPath                   The path where the output is generated (e.g. s3://my-bucket)

 Options:
-      --awsAccessKey[=AWSACCESSKEY]  The AWS access key to use (required when using S3 paths).
-If not specified the value will be read from the AWS_ACCESS_KEY_ID environment variable
-      --awsSecretKey[=AWSSECRETKEY]  The AWS secret key to use (required when using S3 paths).
-If not specified the value will be read from the AWS_SECRET_ACCESS_KEY environment variable
       --awsRegion[=AWSREGION]  The AWS region where your S3 bucket resides (required when using S3 paths) -h, --help                   Display this help message -q, --quiet                  Do not output any message -V, --version                Display this application version
       --ansi                   Force ANSI output
-      --no-ansi                      Disable ANSI output -n, --no-interaction               Do not ask any interactive question -v|vv|vvv, --verbose               Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug
+      --no-ansi                Disable ANSI output
+  -n, --no-interaction         Do not ask any interactive question -v|vv|vvv, --verbose         Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug

 Help:
  Static Vagrant registry generator